-For 50-90 Category events, a minimum of three (3) Line Umpires shall be provided for every qualifying match and also every main draw match up until the quarterfinal.
+For Challenger 50 and 75 events on clay court, a minimum of three (3) Line Umpires shall be provided for every qualifying match and also every main draw match up until the quarterfinal.
 From the quarterfinals on, a minimum of five (5) Line Umpires shall be provided.

+For Challenger 50 and 75 events on hard, grass or indoor synthetic court, a minimum of five (5) line umpires shall be provided for every qualifying and main draw match.

-For 100-125 Category events, a minimum of five (5) Line Umpires shall be provided for every main draw match up until the semi-final.
-From the semi-final on, a minimum of seven (7) Line Umpires shall be provided.
-The qualifying competition shall have a minimum of three (3) Line Umpires per match.
+For Challenger 100 and 125 events, regardless of court surface, a minimum of five (5) Line Umpires shall be provided for every qualifying and every main draw match up until the quarter-finals.
+From the quarter-finals on, a minimum of seven (7) Line Umpires shall be provided.